 Performance-enhancing drugs have been in the news for the past couple of decades as various athletes—including plenty of world-class runners—have attempted all sorts of means to boost performance.
 Some have been legal; some are not.
 (See Barry Bonds, Ben Johnson, Manny Ramirez, Alex Rodriguez, Roger Clemens, Jose Canseco, Lance Armstrong, Nellie Cruz, ad nauseum).

 Still, you shouldn’t expect to see a coffee machine at an aid station at next year’s 3M Half or Austin Marathon, but the evidence is solid: Caffeine will extend your endurance.
+You can also try phentermine weight loss prescription supplier for added results.

 Coffee is simply one of the habits of modern life.
 Fortunately, one or two cups a day is generally considered to be perfectly fine and doesn’t pose a health risk to adults.